 Plaque recognises oldest landlady in Britain

-Herefordshire CAMRA has teamed up with Gary Seymour and Nick Davies, owners of the famous Sun Inn at Leintwardine, to honour Flossie Lane who ran this parlour pub for 74 years.
-A commemorative plaque was unveiled during the pub's Flossie Day celebrations.
+Herefordshire CAMRA teamed up with Gary Seymour and Nick Davies, owners of the famous Sun Inn at Leintwardine, to honour Flossie Lane who ran this parlour pub for 74 years.
+A commemorative plaque was unveiled in September 2012 during the pub's Flossie Day celebrations.
 For more on this story visit BBC Hereford & Worcester website

-At an extraordinary public meeting organised by Dilwyn Parish Council on the 22nd February, parishioners voted three to one for the council to proceed and seek a loan, with the aim of purchasing the premises.
-Fed up with the uncertainty created by a succession of leaseholders, interspersed by short periods of closure, the community are hoping this initiative will secure some much-needed stability of the pub - and will also allow for it to be developed as a community hub.
+At an extraordinary public meeting organised by Dilwyn Parish Council on the 22nd February, 2012 parishioners voted three to one for the council to proceed and seek a loan, with the aim of purchasing the Crown Inn.
+Fed up with the uncertainty created by a succession of leaseholders, interspersed by short periods of closure, the community are hoped this initiative will secure some much-needed stability of the pub.